TheSchoolofBitcoin/curriculumDAO_CD/README.md

 ### Proposed Solution
 Develop the Stacks Australia/NZ DAO as an acceible bridge between the existing education system to web3 with an introduction to financial literacy.
 The values in the API below represents the metadata/proof-of-work for The Bit Entry Program's DAO Conceptual Design.
 To create a conceptual design for your own financial literacy course or program, please fork this repository and your own values.
 We are currently working on clear documentation that will help you with every step in creating your DAO.

+TSOBTC is committed to open sourcing our process for creating this cirriculum DAO.
+Each GitHub issue will cover all of the information needed to populate the concept design metadata for TSOBTC's Bit Entry Program Curriculum DAO.
+You can follow the same process for your own DAO's conceptual design.
+- Project Tracker: Curriculum DAO Concept Design
+- b0mission: [link to issue]
+- b1community: [link to issue]
+- b2media: [link to issue]
+- b3now: [link to issue]
+- b4portfolio: [link to issue]
+- b5essay: [link to issue]
+- b6story: [link to issue]
+- b7learn: [link to issue]
+- b8play: [link to issue]
+- b9journal: [link to issue]

 ```
 bitEntryProgram: {
   ourStoryRecordStore:               "432API",